Powered by MOMENTUM MEDIA

 The way to avoid running into any issues with the apportionment of fees into deductible and non-deductible, Negline explained, is a strong working relationship between financial advisers and accountants.

-“I think there needs to be a really good communication channel about how things work and why … and, as I say, really good substantiation,” he added.
+“I think there needs to be a really good communication channel about how things work and why … and, as I say, really good substantiation,” he said.

 “I know that our good friends at the FAAA and other professional associations have regularly said to the government that all advice fees should be tax deductible.
 While the government may have some sympathy to those views, I have a feeling that it might just come down to the cost of that to the bottom line from the government’s budget perspective,” he said.